 username is the name of the authorized user.

 devicename is the name/alias that was assigned to the device by the OnBoard administrator.

-onboard\IP\or\DNS\name is the IP address of the OnBoard or its DNS name.
+onboard_IP_or_DNS_name is the IP address of the OnBoard or its DNS name.

-command is one of the OnBoard-specific device management ssh commands listed in.
+command is one of the OnBoard-specific device management commands.